-Often the women we support have only the clothes they stand in, they don’t have access to painkillers, sanitary products, warm water or a clean and safe place to look after themselves.
+Often the women we support have only the clothes they stand up in, they don’t have access to painkillers, period products, warm water or a clean and safe place to look after themselves.
 They can’t curl up in bed with a hot water bottle, in fact many don’t sleep at all because of their circumstances and the risks they face.

-As a result they resort to using paper towels, newspapers or clothes as a substitute for sanitary products.
+As a result they resort to using paper towels, newspapers or clothes as a substitute for period products.
 They may keep a tampon in longer than they should, they may wear unclean underwear and have to deal with their most intimate problems in the most unpleasant of places.
 There’s little dignity on offer at that ‘time of the month’.

 The Solution: Period Friendly Points

 Period Friendly Points offer accessible and free period products for women experiencing homelessness, or any women in need.

 Each Point also carries a small stock of spare pants, travel wipes and disposal bags.